AustralianCancerDataNetwork/oa-configurator/docs/integration.md

   "
 ```

-Each call is scoped to its own package — the `--host` flag for `omop_alchemy configure`
+Each call is scoped to its own package.
+The `--host` flag for `omop_alchemy configure`
 configures the CDM database; the `--host` flag for `my_package configure` configures that
 package's database.
 No prefix is needed because the package name is the namespace.